-The Joan L. and Julius H. Jacobson II Promising Investigator Award of the American College of Surgeons (ACS) was established to recognize outstanding surgeons engaging in research, advancing the art and science of surgery, and demonstrating early promise of significant contribution to the practice of surgery and the safety of surgical patients.
+The Joan L. and Julius H. Jacobson II Promising Investigator Award (JPIA) of the American College of Surgeons (ACS) was established to recognize outstanding surgeons engaging in research, advancing the art and science of surgery, and demonstrating early promise of significant contribution to the practice of surgery and the safety of surgical patients.
 The 2015 award in the amount of $30,000 is supported through a generous endowed fund established by the donors and administered by the ACS Surgical Research Committee.

 - Candidate must be a Fellow or an Associate Fellow of the American College of Surgeons.

 - Candidate must be board-certified in a surgical specialty and must have completed surgical training in the last six years.